Skip to main content

 Find out more about what we've done with the money so far and/or donate here.

-Find out more about Flexible Funding
+Find out more about Unrestricted Funding

-What is Flexible funding?
+What is Unrestricted Funding?

-These contributions allow us to allocate resources flexibly, according to where the need is greatest and where we can achieve the greatest impact
+These contributions allow us to allocate resources flexibly, according to where the need is greatest and where we can achieve the greatest impact.

-Why is flexible funding important?
+Why is unrestricted funding important?

-How is flexible funding used?
+How is unrestricted funding used?

 These funds may support a wide range of priorities, including programme development, core infrastructure, staff training, policy and advocacy work, or strengthening local partnerships.